scuzzydude/asimov/asimov.md

 "Beloved niece of mine, your puny son went to the river many winters ago.
 Have you forgotten?
 Perhaps it is time for you to go find your son at the bottom of the Brazos."

 He took pity on her, her cleverness with the ball had allowed Big Mama to create the game, which had allowed him to assemble his army of tall warriors and rule both shores of the Brazos.
-Yet, she was useless, too small to produce tall warriors, no one wanted her around except his mother.
+Yet, she was useless, to small to produce tall warriors, no one wanted her around except his mother.
 When a heartbroken childless woman starts trying to adopt wild creatures and treat them as children, it was time to gently, compassionately, guide her to the river.

 "Uncle, it is my son.
 He speaks our words.
 He has been living in the cave of the magic people since he was a hand of winters, I bring him food."